Penggeor/ken/docs-tech/13-网络/TCP-IP Illustrated Volume1 The Protocols(Second Edition)/Chapter12 TCP The Transmission Protocol(Preliminaries).md

 ***window size***: number of packets in the window.

-:speech_balloon: Window is like canteen window which controls who be serviced and have three state: not yet service/servicing/serviced.
+:speech_balloon: Window is like canteen window which controls who be serviced and has three state: not yet service/servicing/serviced.

 ![](http://img.wukaipeng.com/2023/0923-152740-%E5%BE%AE%E4%BF%A1%E5%9B%BE%E7%89%87_20211122201720.jpg)

 Window can combat many problems:

 - At sender:
-  - what packets can be release.
+  - what packets can be released.
-  - what packet are awaiting ACK.
+  - what packets are awaiting ACK.
-  - what packets cannot yet be send.
+  - what packets cannot yet be sent.
 - At receiver:
-  - what packets have been received and acknowledge.
+  - what packets have been received and acknowledged.
   - what packets are expected.
   - how much memory has been allocated to hold them.

-Still not resolve:
+Still not resolved:

 - how large the window should be.
 - data transfer rate.

 ### 12.1.3 Variable Windows: Flow Control and Congestion Control

-***Flow Control***: the way to force sender slow down.
-Two type:
+***Flow Control***: the way to force the sender to slow down.
+Two types:

-1. *Rate-based* flow control: fixed rate allocation which not allow be exceeded.
+1. *Rate-based* flow control: fixed rate allocation which is not allowed to be exceeded.
 2. *Window-based* flow control: dynamic rate
    1. *Window advertisement*(or *window update*): the method to signal the sender how large a window to use.
-   2. Window advertisement and ACK are together in single packet in practical.
+   2. Window advertisement and ACK are together in a single packet in practice.

 ---